alinex/node-builder/README.md

     > alinex-make compile               # from within the package directory
     > alinex-make compile ./node-error  # or from anywhere else

-Or give an directory and use uglify to compress the javascript.
+Or give an directory and use uglify to compress the **just now experimental** extension.
+It works for live server but will break source maps for node-error and makes your coverage report unreadable.

     > alinex-make compile ../node-error --uglify